f/awesome-chatgpt-prompts/README.md

 ## Act as an Chess Player
 Contributed by: [@orcuntuna](https://github.com/orcuntuna)
 > I want you to act as a rival chess player.
 I We will say our moves in reciprocal order.
 In the beginning I will be white.
 Also please don't explain your moves to me because we are rivals.
-After my first message i will just write my move.
+After my first message I will just write my move.
 Don't forget to update the state of the board in your mind as we make moves.
 My first move is e4.

 ## Act as a Fullstack Software Developer
 Contributed by: [@yusuffgur](https://github.com/yusuffgur)